korku665/splusapp/README.md

 # splusapp
-🇹🇷 Bu uygulama sürümü bir testtir, bu nedenle programı kullanırsanız bazı sorunlarla karşılaşabilirsiniz. yeni sürüm yakında gelecek.
+🇹🇷 Bu uygulama sürümü bir testtir, bu nedenle programı kullanırsanız bazı sorunlarla karşılaşabilirsiniz.
+Yeni sürüm yakında gelecek.

-🇬🇧 this app version a test because of that, if you use the program, may be see some problems. new version will be coming soon.
+🇬🇧 This app version a test because of that, if you use the program, may be see some problems.
+New version will be coming soon.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 🇹🇷